Ticket or Citations

 The appearance date given on your ticket is your arraignment date.
 You must appear on this date unless you pay the ticket prior to the date.
 Please note, if the officer has indicated on the ticket that it is a must appear citation, then you may not pay the ticket prior to the court date, and you must appear before the Judge.

-At this first appearance you may talk to the Prosecutor about a plea negotiation.
+At this first appearance, you may talk to the Prosecutor about a plea negotiation.
+We encourage coming to court prepared with any documentation that may assist you with your case.
 If an acceptable plea agreement is reached you may enter a plea of guilty and pay the clerk, however, certain misdemeanors require that you see the Judge, i.e. Driving While Intoxicated, Drug and Domestic cases.
 If the matter cannot be resolved with the Prosecutor, you may plead not guilty.
-If you plead not guilty, you will be given a second court appearance which will be your Trial date.
+If you plead not guilty, you will be given a second court appearance which will be your Plea Discovery date.

 Failure to Show